 Keith B. Robinson

 The oldest of the four brothers, Keith is one of the few individuals that live in the Waterton townsite year-round.
-He has a Bachelor of Commerce business degree in Tourism Management; he is a Certified Tourism Professional (Tour Guide) through Tourism HR Canada; and he is a certified 4-Season Guide, and Professional Interpreter, as recognized by the Interpretive Guides Association.
+He has a Bachelor of Commerce business degree in Tourism Management; he is a Certified Tourism Professional (Tour Guide) through Tourism HR Canada; and he is a certified 4-Season Guide, a Professional Interpreter, and an Interpretive Specialist, as recognized by the Interpretive Guides Association.
 He recently completed his 80-hour Wilderness First Responder first aid certification, in an effort to ensure the safest tour possible for guests.
 He is heavily involved in the local community, serving as an elected official for the local municipal council, Improvement District #4, and has served on various Associations’ Board of Directors, including the Waterton Park Chamber of Commerce.
 In 2018, Keith was named one of Canadian Traveller’s Top 40 Under 40.
-When he manages to find some free time (which isn't very often these days), Keith can be found kayaking, biking, occasionally scrambling up to the top of a mountain, and generally spending time outdoors with his wife, 2-year-old German Shepherd dog, and 1-year-old first-born Son.
+When he manages to find some free time (which isn't very often these days), Keith can be found kayaking, biking, occasionally scrambling up to the top of a mountain, and generally spending time outdoors with his wife, German Shepherd dog, and 2-year-old first-born Son.
 And of course, there are always a few minutes at the end of every day to sit and stare at the stars.

 Like his brothers, Kevin is a true Waterton local and outdoor enthusiast.
 He spent most of his childhood enjoying and exploring the hiking trails of both Waterton & Glacier National Parks.
 Through mountain climbing & scrambling he found a way to get closer to the stars.
 Kevin has reached the summit of every mountain in Waterton and a handful in Glacier.
 He has been a tour guide in Waterton for over 10 years, is a certified Professional Interpreter through the Interpretative Guides Association, and holds a Bachelor of Commerce (B.Comm) Degree.
 Always maximizing his time in the wilderness, Kevin can be found trail running, mountain biking, kayaking, swimming in glacier lakes, wildlife watching, and camping under the spectacular starry skies of the Waterton Glacier International Dark Sky Park.